Risk matrix

+The risk matrix has been widely used across various sectors such as the military, aviation, pharmaceuticals, maintenance, printing and publishing, cybersecurity, offshore operations, electronics, packaging, and industrial engineering.
+Several recent studies have shown that the assessment of risk matrices has increasingly shifted from qualitative to quantitative methods, particularly in manufacturing and production processes.

 Definitions

 Risk is the lack of certainty about the outcome of making a particular choice.
 Statistically, the level of downside risk can be calculated as the product of the probability that harm occurs (e.g., that an accident happens) multiplied by the severity of that harm (i.e., the average amount of harm or more conservatively the maximum credible amount of harm).
+However, this method has significant limitations (see Problems) as research has shown that risk matrices based on a simple multiplication can suffer from poor resolution, where they fail to distinguish between risks that are quantitatively very different, especially when the frequency and severity of events are negatively correlated.

 In practice, the risk matrix is a useful approach where either the probability or the harm severity cannot be estimated with accuracy and precision.

 Although standard risk matrices exist in certain contexts (e.g. US DoD, NASA, ISO), individual projects and organizations may need to create their own or tailor an existing risk matrix.
 For example, the harm severity can be categorized as: